Arunkrishna04/PPE-detection/README.md

 # PPE-detection
-will detect for PPE in the image or video file
+This project is about detecting PPE in an image or video file using python and yolov8 with custom trained model